pachyderm/pachyderm/BAZEL.md

 ### Buildifier

-If you edit BUILD files, run `bazel test //:buildifier_test` (potentially with `--test_output=all`) to see if you introduced any lint errors.
+If you edit BUILD, .bzl, etc. files, run `bazel test //:buildifier_test` (potentially with `--test_output=all`) to see if you introduced any lint errors in them.
 If you did, run `bazel run //:buildifier` to auto-fix them.
 You can also install [buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md) and have your editor run it on save for `*.bazel` files.
 Be aware that the lint rules change based on the dialect of Starlark (raw Starlark, BUILD.bazel, WORKSPACE, etc.), so your editor needs to tell